Kuangdia/Scheduler/README.md

 ## Running Webpack Development Server with API Server

-Run this command in both of the root folder
+Run this command in both of the root folders

 ```sh
 npm start